Todd Zeile: Later career

 Zeile ended his career having hit at least one home run for each of the 11 teams he played for over the course of his career, distinguishing him as the only player in major league history to have hit a home run for over 10 teams.

 Film work

-Since retiring from MLB, Zeile has pursued two other passions: film production, and acting.
+After retiring from MLB, Zeile pursued two other passions: film production, and acting.
 He founded Green Diamond Entertainment, a film production company in West Hollywood, California, during his second stint with the Mets.
 He appeared in the following: